 Aqua-Tex recently completed a Watershed Protection Plan for the Comox Lake Watershed on Vancouver Island.
 This watershed supplies drinking water to approximately 40,000 people in the Comox-Courtenay region.
 Development of the plan has included consultation with a wide range of land-owners and managers since most of the vast watershed is privately owned.
 A copy of the plan can be found on the Comox Valley RD website:

-Aqua-Tex is the primary design consultant on the $7.0 M Mark Creek Flume project.
-The engineering team includes LaCas Consultants (hydrology), Exp Services (geotechnical) and Herold Engineering (structural).
+Aqua-Tex was the primary design consultant on the $7.0 M Mark Creek Flume project.
+The engineering team included LaCas Consultants (hydrology), Exp Services (geotechnical) and Herold Engineering (structural).
 This project began in 2011 with the development of a two-phase design to take Mark Creek out of its 400-m long concrete channel and rebuild a naturalized creek through town that would withstand a 200-year flood event.
 The first phase was constructed in the summer of 2012 and the second phase was completed in January 2016.

 - The City of Kimberley, in the Purcell Mountains of BC, obtains its drinking water from Mark Creek and Matthew Creek, two forested headwater streams.
 These watersheds provide water to about 6,500 residents as well as a large population of visitors to the local ski and golf resorts.
 Both watersheds are the site of active timber harvesting and Mark Creek is again being explored for mineral deposits.
 Lower Mark Creek is home to the largest lead and zinc mine in the world, the Sullivan Mine, that closed in 2001.
 Aqua-Tex has advised the City on management of its drinking water watersheds since 1998 and has conducted routine monitoring and coordinated their integrated watershed management committee continuously since 2001.